10 Snakes With Deadly Toad Toxin Resistance

 Source: iNaturalist user Greg Tasney – CC BY-SA 4.0

-The lone exception was the common keelback.
-This is a harmless species of lakes and swamps, which normally flees when humans approach.
-Most keelbacks in the Tropidonophis family live in southeast Asia, where toads with bufotoxins are plentiful.
-The family as a whole is resistant, and when common keelbacks made the jump to Australia, they retained these resistant genes despite them being less necessary.
+The lone exception was the common keelback (Tropidonophis mairii).
+This is a harmless species of lakes and swamps in Queensland, which normally flees far across the water when humans approach.
+Most keelbacks in the Tropidonophis genus live in southeast Asia, where toads with bufotoxins are plentiful.
+The group as a whole is resistant, and when common keelbacks made the jump to Australia millions of years ago, they retained these resistant genes, despite Australia containing no native toads with bufotoxins.

 3 Blue-necked keelback